-- Serves as an overview of the NAC Executive Insight "Safety Culture Series." - Defines a safety culture. - Cites specific actions needed to develop an effective safety climate. - Describes the elements of a safety management system. - Lists specific actions to check if a safety culture exists and the steps needed to maintain it.
+- Serves as an overview of an upcoming Executive Insight series from NAC, "The Safety Culture Series." - Defines a safety culture. - Cites specific actions needed to develop an effective safety climate. - Describes the elements of a safety management system. - Lists specific actions to check if a safety culture exists and the steps needed to maintain it.